Mickleham, Victoria

 Mickleham is a suburb of Melbourne, Victoria, Australia, 29 km (18 mi) north of Melbourne's central business district, located within the City of Hume local government area and beyond the Urban Growth Boundary.
 Mickleham recorded a population of 17,452 at the 2021 census, compared to 3,142 at the 2016 census.
 In 2018, it was covered by the Australian Broadcasting Corporation as Australia's fastest-growing suburb.

-The number of dwellings in Mickleham is forecast to grow from 1,090 in 2016 to 8,221 in 2026 with an estimated population of 14,210.
+The number of dwellings in Mickleham is forecast to grow from 5675 in 2021 to 9386 in 2026 with an estimated population of 30,091.

 Mickleham is located north of Yuroke, on Mickleham Road.

 History

 Mickleham Post Office opened on 1 February 1862 and closed in 1967.
-To the west of the locality a Konagaderrer office opened in 1913 as settlement took place along Deep Creek but closed in 1920.
+To the west of the locality a Konagaderra office opened in 1913 as settlement took place along Deep Creek but closed in 1920.
 This area is now known as Konagaderra Springs.